Shine Baby, Shine!

 So you've gotten to the end and thought "hell yeah I can definitely be a plant parent!" but feeling a bit overwhelmed with how many different plants are out there?
 Below we've created a little list of some of the best beginner plants that are perfect for any space in your home!

-The Sansevieria Hahnii is also a great little starter plant for any first time plant parent!
-The name of these ones might sound scary but they are actually super tough and only need some nice indirect sunlight and occassional watering to survive.
+The Sansevieria Hahnii Green is also a great little starter plant for any first time plant parent!
+The name of these ones might sound scary but they are actually super tough and only need some nice indirect sunlight and occasional watering to survive.

 CHECK OUT OUR PLANT MATCH QUIZ